Development Guide

 Section titled “Pull Request Process”- Create a feature branch from

-- Make your changes following the code style guidelines
+main - Make your changes following the code style guidelines

 - Write tests to maintain coverage